-1. The Farm Woodlot.
+I. The Farm Woodlot.
 One hour a week.
-Lecture, M 10.
-Fernow 206.
-Three field trips or laboratory periods will be arranged.
-Assistant Professor Guise.
+Lecture, laboratory, and field trips.
+M 10-12.30.
+Fernow 126.
+Mr. Pond.

-A course to present the most important phases of woodlot forestry; characteristics of the principal trees of New York State woodlots; the methods of measuring standing timber; the care and improvement of the woodlot; forest planting; the preservative treatment of farm timbers.
+A course to present the most important phases of woodlot forestry; characteristics of the principal trees of New York State woodlots; the methods of measuring standing timber; log scaling; the care and improvement of the woodlot; forest planting; the preservative of farm timbers.